 The Buckeye Bullet (BB) is an alternative-fuel land-speed racer student project at The Ohio State University, consisting primarily of engineering students.
 The team has broken 3 world records for electric and hydrogen powered vehicles.
 The Buckeye Bullet does more than just break world records, the goal of the project is to push alternative fuel to the limits.
 This allows for a better understanding of the limiting factors of alternative fuel, aiding in the development of more efficient and "greener" vehicles.

 BETA CAE Systems contributes to the team via powerful software, enabling the team to create high-quality grid to computationally test the aerodynamics of the vehicle.
 Computational testing allows the team to reduce costs and better predict flow conditions, resulting in a faster and more stable vehicle design.

-Centaurus Racing Team is a non-profit team that consists of students from different departments of the University of Thessaly based in the city of Volos, Greece.
+Centaurus Racing Team is a non-profit team established in 2009 that consists of students from different departments of the University of Thessaly based in the city of Volos, Greece.

 City Racing is the Class 1 Formula Student team of City University London's School of Engineering and Mathematical Sciences.
 Currently the team is designing the CR14 for entry into Class 1 of the 2014 UK Formula Student competition to be held at the Silverstone Circuit in July 2014.

 The Class 1 challenge is to design, build and race a single-seat racing car against other student teams representing Universities worldwide.City Racing is comprised of third and fourth year Engineering students.
 The cars are designed and built by the students with support and advice provided by the School's academic and technical staff.

 The team first completed and entered a car into the July 2003 event.
 Since then the team has experienced varying levels of success but with new facilities, City Racing is aiming to move up the grid.

 BETA CAE Systems supports this innovative team by contributing its software products.